Man Dies of Infection After Colonoscopy, Widow Claims

-Barbara Whitaker sued Mid-Atlantic Permanente Medical Group, Kaiser Foundation Health Plan of the Mid-Atlantic States, Kaiser Foundation Health Plan, Commonwealth Emergency Physicians, and several doctors on March 16 on behalf of her late husband, Robert J. Goracke.
+Barbara Whitaker sued Mid-Atlantic Permanente Medical Group, Kaiser Foundation Health Plan of the Mid-Atlantic States, Kaiser Foundation Health Plan, Commonwealth Emergency Physicians, and several doctors on behalf of her late husband, Robert J. Goracke.

-After having a colonoscopy at Kaiser, Goracke developed sharp pain in his lower bodies and called Kaiser to make an appointment.
-By the time he saw his primary care doctor two days later, he was in so much pain he could not walk, according to the complaint.
-[18-25]
+After having a colonoscopy at Kaiser, Goracke developed sharp joint pain from his hips, down, and called Kaiser to make an appointment.
+The call taker should have transferred the call to medical staff, but, instead, just made an appointment for two days out, according to the complaint.
+By then, he was in so much pain he could not walk.

 Goracke was finally diagnosed with a severe infection three-and-a-half days later and prescribed antibiotics, but he was already septic by the time the doctors realized what was wrong.
 Less than four months later, the infection claimed his life, the complaint states.